-Under the employer payment model, it's proposed that the SG charge would be based on a requirement that the employer make the payment of an SG contribution on payday, and where a payment is not made, the employer would become liable to pay the SG charge from that date (ie nominal interest would be calculated from this date).
+Under the employer payment model, it is proposed that the SG charge would be based on a requirement that the employer make the payment of an SG contribution on payday, and where a payment is not made, the employer would become liable to pay the SG charge from that date (ie nominal interest would be calculated from this date).
 The ATO will be required to make reconciliations between the STP (Single Touch Payroll) and Member Account Transaction Service (MATS) data to ensure that the correct amount of super has been received by an employee's super fund.

-For the due date model, the current model of the SG charge would possibly be retained, with an employer becoming liable to pay the SG charge if their employee's super contribution is not with their fund by a specified due date.
-Contributions would need to be received by a super fund within a certain number of days following an employee's payday.
+For the due date model, the current model of the SG charge will possibly be retained, in that an employer becomes liable to pay the SG charge if their employee's super contribution is not with their fund by a specified due date.
+Contributions will need to be received by a super fund within a certain number of days following an employee's payday.
+According to initial consultation conducted by Treasury and the ATO, a reasonable due date for super contributions to reach the fund would be between eight and 13 days after payday.

-Regardless of the model used, the ATO will use enhanced reporting by employers and funds to ensure that super payments have been paid on payday or received by the funds by the due date.
+Regardless of the model used to implement payday super, the ATO will use enhanced reporting by employers and funds to ensure that super payments have been paid on payday or received by the funds by the due date.
 It will then initiate SG charge assessment through compliance activities more frequently, with lower reliance on and need for cases to be raised through employee notifications.

-Based on the outcomes of the consultation, the government will redesign the super compliance framework to incorporate payday super, which is proposed to commence from 1 July 2026.
+Based on the outcomes of the consultation, the government will redesign the super compliance framework to incorporate payday super, which is proposed to commence from 1 July 2026 subject to the passage of legislation.
+Transitional arrangements may also be available to ensure concessional contributions caps are not exceeded by inadvertent timing issues.